Home IPL Frequency Schedules:

 Different Devices with Different Instructions

 We've reviewed over 35 at-home laser hair removal devices over the years.
-The average recommendation for the start-up phase is on a weekly basis.

 Your hair will still go through the hair cycle (see below) after your treatments and this takes 1-2 weeks minimum.